top of page

 3. Shift Scheduling and Load Management Challenges

+To manage high electricity tariffs, factories may shift production to off-peak hours, reduce machine usage during peak times, or delay certain processes.
 While this reduces short-term costs, it can disrupt workflow, impact employee productivity, and delay deliveries.

 4. Pressure on Profit Margins

+Even small increases in electricity tariffs can significantly affect high-volume production.
 Over time, rising energy costs slowly reduce profit margins — especially in energy-intensive industries.
+This creates financial pressure and limits reinvestment capacity.

 Energy Costs and Long-Term Operational Planning

+Production planning is not just about today’s output.
+It involves capacity expansion, automation upgrades, machinery investment, and workforce scaling.
 When energy costs remain unstable, long-term decisions become risky.
 Factories hesitate to expand because operational costs are uncertain.
+Energy stability supports business stability.

 How Solar Energy Strengthens Production Planning